CliveC99/project-2-quiz/README.md

 # Credits
   ## **Media**
-  - The logo was taken from [Here.](https://www.clipartmax.com/png/middle/5-57528_shamrock-clip-art-clover-transparent.png)
+  - The logo was taken from [Clip Art Max.](https://www.clipartmax.com/png/middle/5-57528_shamrock-clip-art-clover-transparent.png)

   ## **Other**
-  - I got help with the grid inside of CSS from [here.](https://www.w3schools.com/css/css_grid.asp)
+  - I got help with the grid inside of CSS from [W3S Schools.](https://www.w3schools.com/css/css_grid.asp)
-  - I got help with the button hover from [here.](https://www.w3schools.com/css/css_grid.asp)
+  - I got help with the button hover from [W3S Schools.](https://www.w3schools.com/css/css_grid.asp)
-  - I got help with the return to home page from [here](https://stackoverflow.com/questions/13158786/how-to-return-to-home-page-using-javascript)
+  - I got help with the return to home page from [Stack Overflow](https://stackoverflow.com/questions/13158786/how-to-return-to-home-page-using-javascript)
-  - The table of contents idea was taken from [here.](https://stackoverflow.com/questions/18244417/how-do-i-create-some-kind-of-table-of-content-in-github-wiki) I worked around it to make it work for mine.
+  - The table of contents idea was taken from [Stack Overflow.](https://stackoverflow.com/questions/18244417/how-do-i-create-some-kind-of-table-of-content-in-github-wiki) I worked around it to make it work for mine.
   - This project would not be possible without the help of my mentor, my friends, and my facilitator.